VosDeMens/Toki-Musi/resources/guide_text.md

 ### Guidelines

 All of the **lines** in this **guide** are just *guidelines* (thank you).
 I made Toki Musi because I wanted it to exist.
 You can take from it what you want, and change everything else.
 I think it would be cute if there's a bunch of people that can understand each other through Toki Musi, so the more you stay on script, the more that could be a reality, but that's only important if you care about it.
 I have added things to Toki Musi that aren't strictly necessary, because I could and I thought it made it more fun, but I believe languages aren't something we should be too rigid about.
-In a way, as it stands currently, this is just version 1 of Toki Musi, and I'm the only that speaks it, and as I'm writing this I'm hardly fluent.
+In a way, as it stands currently, this is just version 1 of Toki Musi, and I'm the only one that speaks it, and as I'm writing this I'm hardly fluent.
 There are probably many aspects of it that will prove to be annoying or confusing in actual use, and that should be changed, and I'm prepared to embrace that.

 ### Videos